Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Learning From Games Workshop

-Dates to be confirmed – Albert Angerhn, Professor of Information Technology, INSEAD
+Fontainebleau, dates to be confirmed, Albert Angerhn, Professor of Information Technology

 This is a radically game-based course exploring the challenges and opportunities of Digitization that most global organizations face today, with a focus on how Global Teams operating across diversity and distance can be helped to reach higher collective intelligence and performance levels.